ospfranco/ospfranco.github.io/_posts/2023-08-11-react native rust module guide.md

   [dependencies]
   libc = "0.2.80" # Allows to use c types CString, c_char, etc.
-  jni = "0.17.0" # Allows to write JNI bindings directly from Rust
+  jni = "0.17.0" # OPTIONAL Allows to write JNI bindings directly from Rust

   [build-dependencies]
   cbindgen = "0.26.0"
   ```

+- (Optional) In my experience static binaries on iOS are OK, but on Android they can be huge.
+Ideally you would specify `crate-type = ['staticlib', 'dylib']` and just be on your merry way, however, it seems this bloats the static lib massively.
+In order to get a static binary for iOS and a dynamic one for Android you can set `crate-type = ['dylib']` and change the compilation command for iOS to `cargo rustc --crate-type=staticlib ...`

 # iOS